sradics/digital-garden/_notes/Team Genius.md

 How did the team react to this news? — location: [4018](kindle://book?action=open&asin=B00OG8AXKO&location=4018) ^ref-54009

 ---
+•      Did the team function harmoniously throughout its life, including even during the interval when its impending failure was apparent? •      When it encountered the event that would prove fatal to the team’s efforts, did the team recognize it as such, or were the members oblivious? — location: [4089](kindle://book?action=open&asin=B00OG8AXKO&location=4089) ^ref-62468

+---
+•      How did the team react to this news? — location: [4092](kindle://book?action=open&asin=B00OG8AXKO&location=4092) ^ref-42580

+---
 to react?
 Develop a new strategy?
 Or just surrender? •      Did the team leader keep the team on point in the aftermath of this shock? •      Did the team search for new and relevant talent in its response?
 Was that talent quickly incorporated into the team’s work? — location: [4018](kindle://book?action=open&asin=B00OG8AXKO&location=4018) ^ref-37460

 ---
 Did the team leader quickly present the changed situation, with alternative responses, to senior management—or did he or she and the rest of the team try to hide it from outsiders? •      Was blame cast and recriminations made among team members for the failed outcome? •      Did the team leader help the team members with recommendations and job placement in the aftermath of the failure, or were the team members jettisoned and forgotten? — location: [4022](kindle://book?action=open&asin=B00OG8AXKO&location=4022) ^ref-12968

+---
+•      Did the team leader quickly present the changed situation, with alternative responses, to senior management—or did he or she and the rest of the team try to hide it from outsiders? •      Was blame cast and recriminations made among team members for the failed outcome? •      Did the team leader help the team members with recommendations and job placement in the aftermath of the failure, or were the team members jettisoned and forgotten? — location: [4096](kindle://book?action=open&asin=B00OG8AXKO&location=4096) ^ref-20739

 ---
 Not knowing what was to come, would you have done anything differently? — location: [4027](kindle://book?action=open&asin=B00OG8AXKO&location=4027) ^ref-15241